felixchenfy/Monocular-Visual-Odometry/README.md

 2) During triangulation, I also update the 2d-3d correspondance between current keypoints and triangulated mappoints, by either a direct link or going through previous keypoints that have been triangulated.

 ## 1.3.
-Optimization
+Bundle Adjustment

+Since I've built the graph in the previous step, I know what the 3d-2d point correspondances are in all frames.

-Apply optimization to this single frame : Using the inlier 3d-2d corresponding from PnP, we can compute the sum of reprojection error of each point pair to form the cost function.
-By computing the deriviate wrt (1) points 3d pos and (2) camera pose, we can solve the optimization problem using Gauss-Newton Method and its variants.
+Apply optimization to the previous N frames, where the cost function is the sum of reprojection error of each 3d-2d point pair.
+By computing the deriviate wrt (1) points 3d pos and (2) camera poses, we can solve the optimization problem using Gauss-Newton Method and its variants.
 These are done by **g2o** and its built-in datatypes of `VertexSBAPointXYZ`, `VertexSE3Expmap`, and `EdgeProjectXYZ2UV`.
 See Slambook Chapter 4 and Chapter 7.8.2 for more details.

-Currently, I only feed the camera pose and keypoints of the current frame into the optimizer.
-Though I set the points to be unfixed during optimization, I don't use the result to update points's pos (Simply because its result looks better).

-TODO: Bundle Adjustment.
-I've coded this part, but the program throws error.
-I need some time to fix it.
+TODO: Currently, I only do optimization on the camera poses.
+There is a bug of huge error when I simultaneously optimize the map points, which might due to the wrong weight between mappoints and camera poses.
+DEBUG later.

+Besides, my result shows that the best result achieves when I optimimze only a single frame (instead of multiple), which is kind of weired.
+(I don't think its a bug of the program, since Performance of optimizing on 5 or 15 frames is about the same.)

 ## 1.5.
 Other details